Product launches are tough. They take up time, energy, and expensive resources.

 Secondly, it’s not enough for this communication to go one-way.
 Sales and customer success are speaking to your customers every day.
 This means they know better than anyone what customers like and dislike about a product.
 You have a built-in testing program, and if you’re not making use of it… you’re seriously missing a trick.

-Survey your customer facing teams and they’ll be able to tell you what your strengths and weaknesses are.
-Are there complaints that are coming up a lot?
-If you listen to your sales team, you can catch those problems early and roll out a solution.
+Survey your customer-facing teams, and they’ll tell you your strengths and weaknesses.
+Are there frequent complaints?
+Listening to your sales team lets you catch those problems early and roll out a solution.

 If you have that back and forth with sales and customer success, you can always be one step ahead of your customers’ needs.

-When you’re thinking about marketing strategy, you need to include sales enablement and customer success in that.
-A strong Go-to-Market strategy means effective and successful messaging.
-So, make sure your frontline teams are enabled to use it.
+When considering marketing strategy, you need to consider sales enablement and customer success.
+A strong Go-to-Market strategy means effective and successful messaging, so make sure your frontline teams are enabled to use it.

 Why put all that work in if the people speaking to your customers aren’t using the tools you’ve made?